-- → Work together to develop a Young People at Risk Strategy to deliver targeted support to address the vulnerabilities of young people who are most at risk, and their peers. - → Work with young people and those around them to ensure that their voices are heard and that they can access help when they experience problems feeling confident to do so. - → Deliver appropriate intensive support to young people already engaged in or on the periphery of gangs and violence. - → Reduce the number of young people and children entering the criminal justice system - → Develop approaches to mediate and resolve conflicts in the community. - → Work with the community and statutory partners to reintegrate ex-gang members and offenders and give them the opportunities to take a more positive path. - → Invest in community engagement. - e) Families will be supported by a community based and multi-agency early help offer helping them to get the right information and help at the right time
+- → Work together to develop a Young People at Risk Strategy to deliver targeted support to address the vulnerabilities of young people who are most at risk, and their peers. - → Work with young people and those around them to ensure that their voices are heard and that they can access help when they experience problems feeling confident to do so. - → Deliver appropriate intensive support to young people already engaged in or on the periphery of gangs and violence. - → Develop approaches to mediate and resolve conflicts in the community. - → Work with the community and statutory partners to reintegrate ex-gang members and offenders and give them the opportunities to take a more positive path. - → Invest in community engagement. - e) Families will be supported by a community based and multi-agency early help offer helping them to get the right information and help at the right time

-- → Collaborate with schools, parents and carers and a range of stakeholders to identify early those most at risk of missing education and build the skills to intervene successfully - → Collaborate with parents and carers to support children at risk of harm as early as possible - → Offer tailored support to parents and carers of children with additional needs who may require additional help - → Work with parents and carers to try to remove the barriers which some children face in achieving their full potential, stepping in to safeguard and protect children and young people
+- → Collaborate with schools, parents and carers and a range of stakeholders to identify early those most at risk of missing education and build the skills to intervene successfully - → Collaborate with parents and carers to support children at risk of harm as early as possible - → Offer tailored support to parents and carers of children with additional needs who may require additional help - → Work with parents and carers to try to remove the barriers which some children face in achieving their full potential, stepping in to safeguard and protect children and young people a) All young people will be able to access routes to achievement and success.